DataDog/documentation/content/tracing/setup/_index.md

 ## Primary Tags
 ### Definition

 There are several dimensions that you can configure to scope an entire Datadog APM application.
-This includes aggregate statistics (such as requests/second, latency, error rate, Apdex score) and visible traces.
-Those dimensions are setup through Primary tags allows you to get an even finer view of your application's behavior.
-Use cases for primary tags include for instance the  the environment, the Availability zone, or the Datacenter...
+These include aggregate statistics (such as requests/second, latency, error rate, Apdex score) and visible traces.
+Those dimensions are set up through primary tags that allow you to get an even finer view of your application's behavior.
+Use cases for primary tags include, the environment, the availability zone, the datacenter, etc.

 Primary tags must follow a different set of rules from those of conventional [Datadog tags][26].